The importance of random evidence inventory

-In a previous blog post, Evidence Room Inventory Procedures, we talked about inventory procedures and why it is so important to have processes in place to constantly check and double-check your work.
-Let’s talk now about random inventories, or audits, and how they reinforce the integrity you’ve built in to your evidence room.
+In a previous article, Evidence Room Inventory Procedures, we talked about inventory procedures and why it is so important to have processes in place to constantly check and double-check your work.
+Let’s talk now about random inventories, or audits, and how they reinforce the integrity you’ve built into your evidence room.

 Let’s be honest.
 Theft can happen anywhere.
 One of the most embarrassing issues facing any law enforcement agency is internal theft.
 And for obvious reasons, one of the most tempting targets within your agency is the evidence room.
 Where else can one find guns, money, drugs, valuable electronics, and jewelry all in the same place?
 Most of which will probably never be claimed and never be missed?

 I absolutely hate thinking that anyone affiliated with law enforcement would ever dishonor the profession, but we all know that it happens.
 Over and over and over again, it happens.
 We’ve read the headlines and we’ve seen the repercussions.
 You don’t EVER want it happening to you and your agency.

 So, if you were to sit down and give serious thought to how an outsider might infiltrate your evidence room, you’d probably come away thinking that you’re in great shape and that no one could possibly defeat all of the physical barriers in place, skirt the surveillance systems and alarms, access locked cabinets within the evidence room and then hide the crime for any length of time.